Qappevox/Voice-Assistant/README.md

 # Voice-Assistant
-I'ts just a voice asistant for windows and android but sometimes not working in android.
+I'ts just a voice assistant for windows and android but sometimes not working in android.

 If you want compile to android, you must use ubuntu and buildozer.
 Also you can use PyInstaller library for windows.(I propose windows platform)
 But first for all you must import some libraries.